Publishing a chart with a map from a CSV file to DataLens Public

-In this scenario, we'll use DataLens to visualize the measures of the Moscow population on the Moscow district map and published to DataLens Public using DataLens.
+In this scenario, we'll use DataLens to visualize the measures of the Moscow population on the Moscow district map and publish them to DataLens Public.

 To visualize and analyze the data, make sure you have a ready-to-use cloud and follow these steps:

 - Create a connection.

 - Create a dataset.

-- Create a chart with a map of Moscow districts.
+- Create a chart with the map of Moscow districts.

 - Publish the chart to DataLens Public.

 Before you start

 To use DataLens, sign up for Yandex.Cloud and create a billing account (without a billing account, DataLens is only available in demo mode):

 - Go to the management console.
 Then log in to Yandex.Cloud or sign up if don't already have an account.